First Baptist Church (Hammond, Indiana): History

-First Baptist Church was founded in November 1887 by Allen Hill of Jennings County, Indiana.
-Its first meeting was on November 14, 1887 with 12 members on the 28th.
+First Baptist Church was founded in November 1887, by Allen Hill of Jennings County, Indiana.
+Its first meeting was on November 14, 1887, with 12 members on the 28th.
 However, it originally met in the Morton House Hotel which stood on what is currently the 100 block of Willow Court.
 Allen Hill's pastorate was short lived at approximately 4 months.

 By April 1888, B.P.
 Hewitt became the church's permanent pastor and Allen Hill went on to start several other churches.
 Needing more room, Hewitt moved the church's meeting place to the Hohman Opera House at the corner of State and Hohman.
 In 1889, the church erected its own structure for $2,358 when Marcus Towle, Hammond's first mayor and member of FBC, donated land on Sibley Street to the church.

-Subsequently, on January 3, 1901 Pastor E.T.
+Subsequently, on January 3, 1901, Pastor E.T.
 Carter proposed a new building, and the first service was held on April 14, 1901.
 On November 27 of that same year, Carter announced his resignation for a job at the Central Baptist Orphanage in Michigan.

 During the early and mid 1970s the church's Sunday school used carnival-like entertainment along with free transportation by a fleet of over 200 buses to attract thousands of people from the Chicago Southland and northern Indiana.
-In 1975 weekly attendance was at 14,000, with a peak of over 30,000 in March of that year.
+In 1975, the weekly attendance was at 14,000, with a peak of over 30,000 in March of that year.
 Time magazine described the church's claim of having the "world's largest Sunday school" as "rock solid for the U.S., if not the world."

-In January 2013, John Wilkerson became pastor of Hammond, following a January 13, 2013 service with a 94% of the 2,078 members' votes.
+In January 2013, John Wilkerson became pastor of Hammond, following a January 13, 2013, service with a 94% of the 2,078 members' votes.
 Wilkerson was previously connected to the church, notably Wilkerson graduated from Hyles-Anderson College in 1989, and his wife Linda graduated in 1990.